Year 6

 Hello and welcome to our Class Page - Year 6

-Spring Term 1
+Summer Term 1

 As the oldest children in the school, our Year 6 children present as fantastic role models for the younger classes.
 They will have opportunities to take on extra responsibilities such as being part of the School Council, Eco-warriors, Monitors or Rights Respecting Ambassadors.
 Throughout the year we will focus on building independence, resilience and a love for learning that will prepare all of the children for Secondary School.